Boris Shteifon: Biography

 With the start of World War I, Shteifon served on the Caucasus front against the forces of the Ottoman Empire.
 He was Assistant Chief of Intelligence in the staff of the Russian Caucasian Army, and was promoted to lieutenant colonel in 1915.
 He played a key role in the Battle of Erzurum under General Nikolai Yudenich and was awarded the Order of St. Anne and Order of St. George for conducting intelligence operations.
 In January 1917 he was appointed Chief of Staff of the 161 Infantry Division and then in August of that year, the head of the Finnish 3rd Infantry Division.
 In 1917 he was promoted to colonel.

 In the wake of the October Revolution and the collapse at the Russian front, Shteifon returned to his native Kharkov where he headed an underground organization to recruit and relay officers who wanted to join the Volunteer Army.
 In the fall of 1918 he arrived at Volunteer Army headquarters in Ekaterinodar.
 He became Chief of Staff of the 3rd Infantry Division of the Volunteer Army in April 1919, and commander of the 13th Infantry Regiment from July.
-He was active in operations throughout the Ukraine and parts of Poland and Romania through the end of the year.
+He was active in operations throughout Ukraine and parts of Poland and Romania through the end of the year.
 In January 1920 Shteifon was promoted to the rank of lieutenant general.